A7med7777/alx-low_level_programming/0x0A-argc_argv/README.md

 <br>2-args.c: a program that prints all arguments it receives.
 <br>3-mul.c: a program that multiplies two numbers.
 <br>4-add.c: a program that adds positive numbers.
+<br>100-change.c: a program that prints the minimum number of coins to make change for an amount of money.